OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 - 🚀 **Scrap Rate remains low (0.24%)**, reflecting high production quality.
 However, scrap slightly increases with volume, hinting at quality pressure during peak production.
 - 🚀 **Frame Forming & Welding** are the most cost-intensive stages — key targets for cost optimization.
 - 🚀 **Manufacturing Time** shows a high late delivery rate (31.4%).
 Delays scale with demand, indicating systemic inefficiencies.
 Subassembly and Final Assembly are the most delay-prone stages.

+- “Cutting” – used in 900 work orders

+“Final Assembly” – used in 500 work orders

+“Painting” – used in 150 work orders

 ### Dashboard 2 Preview